National Sports Campus

-The National Sports Campus (An Campas Náisiúnta Spórt)- (sometimes known as Sports Campus Ireland, Sport Ireland Campus or Irish Sport HQ) is a large site in the western suburbs of Dublin, Ireland, which contains a number of sporting facilities.
-It is operated by the National Sports Campus Development Authority and is home to a number of sports venues, including the National Indoor Arena, National Aquatic Centre, and National Horse Sport Arena.
+The Sport Ireland Campus (Spórt Éireann Campas), formerly known as National Sports Campus, is a large recreational site in Abbotstown, a northwestern suburb of Dublin in Ireland.
+It contains a number of sporting facilities, is operated by the National Sports Campus Development Authority, and is home to a number of sports venues, including the National Indoor Arena, National Aquatic Centre, and National Horse Sport Arena.
 Several national sports governing bodies, including the Gaelic Athletic Association, have sports facilities on the campus.
 Other Irish sports governing bodies, such as the Football Association of Ireland and Sport Ireland, have their headquarters on the site.

 Operations

 The National Sports Campus Development Authority (NSCDA) was formally established on 1 January 2007 under the National Sports Campus Development Authority Act 2006.
 It was formed as a public body in Ireland, responsible for the creation, development, operation and promotion of a National Sports Campus.

 The authority also has responsibility for the operation of the National Aquatic Centre on the Blanchardstown site.
 Since May 2010.
 It discharges these responsibilities through its wholly owned subsidiary NSCDA (Operations) Ltd.